aamui/cs273_final/README.md

-# Seamen: A Voyage into the Depths of Discord
+# Seamen: A Voyage into the Depths of a Discord Chat

 hi world